tarcisio-marinho/RSB-Framework/README.md

-# Backdoor --- ALMOST READY
+# RSB Framework

+Reverse Shell Backdoor is a framework to control infected machines

 [US]
 In this repository contains two programs.
 A backdoor and the user's interface.